-Confidential information consists of all Company and third party data, materials and information which the Company has not authorized to be made public.
+Confidential information consists of all Company and third-party data, materials and information which the Company has not authorized to be made public.
 This includes:

-- Intellectual property.
+- Intellectual property

-- Business strategy.
+- Business strategy

-- Trade secrets and inventions.
+- · Trade secrets and inventions

-- Engineering designs.
+- Engineering designs

-- Computer programs and related data and materials.
+- Computer programs and related data and materials

-- Drawings, file data, documentation, diagrams and specifications.
+- Drawings, file data, documentation, diagrams and specifications

-- Non-public financial information and projections.
+- Non-public financial information and projections

-- Confidential information should only be used for legitimate business purposes. - Properly label confidential information to indicate how it should be handled, distributed and destroyed. - Protect intellectual property and confidential information by sharing it only with authorized parties. - Never discuss confidential information when others might overhear what is being said, for example on planes, in elevators and when using mobile phones in public; and be careful not to send confidential information to unattended fax machines or printers.
+- Confidential information should only be used for legitimate business purposes. - Special care must be taken to ensure that we are protecting confidential information of our customers when that information is shared with us. - Properly label confidential information to indicate how it should be handled, distributed and destroyed. - Protect intellectual property and confidential information by sharing it only with authorized parties. - Never discuss confidential information when others might overhear what is being said-for example on planes, in elevators and when using mobile phones in public-and be careful not to send confidential information to unattended fax machines or printers.